significantbit/react-boilerplate/README.md

 # React boilerplate
 Boilerplate for React, Redux and Immutable.
+It uses Stylus for easy writing of css.

-The project is built with webpack
+The project is built with webpack.

 ## Installation
 Do a "npm install" in the application directory, this will install all dependencies from package.json

 ###Install Linter
 The linter will enforce our coding standards for react projects and are defined in .eslintrc.js

 1. npm install -g eslint eslint-plugin-react
 2. Install Sublime Linter 3
 3. Install Sublime Linter contrib eslint

 ###Install Babel package for sublime
 This sublime package enables correct syntax highlighting for jsx and es6

 1. Install sublime package babel